-In April 2020, we made an equity investment into the South African company Instill Education, offering a unique model to improve educational outcomes by training teachers and school leaders across the continent.
+In April 2020, we made an equity investment into the South African company Instill Education, offering a unique model to improve educational outcomes by training teachers and school leaders in Africa.

 Instill Education is launching training programs to aspiring teachers and school leaders accredited by the South African Government.
 The program will incorporate innovative models of blended learning – including online, peer-to-peer, workshop and simulation exercises both at Instill’s campus, and through distance learning programmes.
 The goal is to graduate 800 new teachers per year through each campus and many thousands more online.
 In addition, Instill works with schools to upskill their current pool of teachers to improve their instructional practice, and as a result students’ learning outcomes.
 So far, Instill has worked with 75 school partners, training over 2,500 teachers.